Taxation of international executives

 What are the compliance requirements for tax returns in Sri Lanka?

 All taxpayers are required to pay their taxes on self-assessment basis in quarterly installments on 15 August, 15 November, and 15 February during the relevant year of assessment and 15 May in the next year of assessment.
-The due date for final payment is 30 September following the end of the year of assessment (Commencing from Y/A 2006/07 a 10 percent discount is available on the quarterly taxes due if tax is settled 30 days prior to the statutory due date).
+The due date for final payment is 30 September following the end of the year of assessment (Commencing from Y/A 2006/07 a 10 percent discount is available on the quarterly taxes due if tax is settled 30 days prior to the statutory due date.
+However this concession will not be available effective 1st April 2018.).
 A Pay-As-You-Earn (PAYE) tax scheme applies to employees on their employment income.
 The employer makes deductions of tax at source.

 PAYE tax withholdings are calculated according to tables provided by the Revenue Authorities.
 If any individual’s only source of income consists of employment income, the PAYE tax so deducted will be the final tax, effective from Y/A 2011/12.
 Provision for application of refunds is not available.